bzshang/piwebapi-python-examples/README.md

 To update attribute metadata, I need to issue an HTTP PATCH request, which I can do using `req.patch()`.
 Lastly, I read back in the attribute to verify that I've updated successfully, using my helper function `get_attribute()` and storing the result in `af_attribute`.
-Because of the work I've done to return a dot-accessible dictionary, I can easily inspect the attribute description simply via `af_attribute.Description`.
+Because of the work I've done to return a dot-accessible dictionary, I can easily inspect the attribute description simply via `.Description`.
 Hello world!

 ## Summary